vikc07/audcon/README.md

 # Audcon
 A simple audio file converter

-Audcon scans your media library and identify files that can be converted to another format to save space.
+Audcon scans your media library and identifies files that can be converted to another format to save space.
 A typical use case would be to convert flac files to mp3.

 Audcon has scanner and converter services that run on a scheduled basis.
 Scanner service scans all the audio files